GameStop stock slide accelerates; Yellen promises scrutiny

 “A comeback tour may be planned at some point in the not-too-distant future but whether it will be as effective, we’ll have to wait and see.”

-Reporting by Tom Westbrook in Singapore, Susan Mathew and Sagarika Jaisinghani in Bengaluru, Joice Alves in London and Aleksandra Michalska in New York; editing by Saumyadeb Chakrabarty and Nick Zieminski
+Reporting by Tom Westbrook in Singapore, Susan Mathew and Sagarika Jaisinghani in Bengaluru, Joice Alves in London and Aleksandra Michalska in New York, additional writing by Lewis Krauskopf; editing by Saumyadeb Chakrabarty and Nick Zieminski

 Our Standards: The Thomson Reuters Trust Principles.